It Takes Three: A Swing Recipe

 I wish everyone a summer full of great dances this year at Midsummer Night Swing.
 See you on the dance floor!

-Naomi Uyama discovered jazz when she was 16.
+Naomi Uyama, who's been dancing for 20 years, discovered jazz when she was 16.
 After immersing herself in the Lindy hop and becoming a world-renowned dance instructor, she honed her craft as a jazz vocalist and hand picked her favorite musicians to come together as Naomi & Her Handsome Devils.